NakattakaN/Naka-Ai/README.md

 dc_llama = main code that gets user input from either discord or voice depending on how user wants.
+Currently it quantizizes 3.2 3B llama to 4bit for it to work on my rtx3050 laptop